Bachelor of Arts (Fine Art)Program details

 Assessment is through a combination of folio presentation, project responses, written reflections and critical theory essays.

-Students are expected to attend approximately 20 hours of classes and undertake approximately 20 hours of independent study and research weekly.
+Full-time students are expected to attend approximately 12 hours of classes and undertake approximately 24 hours of independent study and research weekly.
 The majority of classes are delivered during the day.

 Classes are delivered primarily in English.